CBZ1310/Dplyr-Lab---Friday-Group/Dplyr and Tidyr lab.md

 :::

-During the decade, 584 has been produced by 184 artists.
-50 different musical genre inhabit the nightclubs, house and playlists.
+During the decade, 584 songs has been produced by 184 artists.
+50 different musical genres inhabited the nightclubs, house and playlists.

 ### Question 2 : Number of songs per year